E-Bike Education

 Metro Vancouver / Lower Mainland

-Sign up for free or low-cost sliding scale in-person cycling courses at HUB's StreetWise Cycling Education Centres at Trout Lake Community Centre in East Vancouver or Steveston Community Centre in South Richmond.
-Find out more.
+Sign up for low-cost in-person cycling courses at HUB's StreetWise Cycling Education Centres at Trout Lake Community Centre in East Vancouver or Thompson Community Centre in South Richmond.
+These courses include a specialized E-Bike Skills course.
+Find out more about our course offerings here

 For information on adaptive cycling programs at our StreetWise Cycling Education Centres, please visit Spinal Cord Injury BC’s Adaptive Cycling webpage.